lfresard/github_tutorial/README.md

 Now `README.md` is tracked.
 But as you can see, changes still need to be committed.

 ## 3. Commit your file
+The `git commit` command captures a snapshot of the project's currently staged changes.
+Committed snapshots can be thought of as “safe” versions of a project—Git will never change them unless you explicitly ask it to.

 ```shell
 DN52eo2r:example_github_repo lfresard$ git commit -m "create a readme file"